SPD narrowly ahead in exit polls as voting ends in Germany's landmark election but final result uncertain - KTVZ

 SPD narrowly ahead in exit polls as voting ends in Germany’s landmark election but final result uncertain

-The left-leaning Social Democratic Party (SPD) is narrowly ahead in exit polls published after voting ended in Germany’s federal election, a Forschungsgruppe Wahlen exit poll for CNN affiliate n-tv suggests, but the final result of the closely fought contest remains uncertain.
+Germany’s left-leaning Social Democratic Party (SPD) celebrated a narrow lead in exit polls published after voting ended in Germany’s federal election, but the final result of the closely fought contest remains uncertain.

-The SPD had 26% of the vote, according to the exit poll, with the center-right Christian Democratic Union of outgoing Chancellor Angela Merkel on 24%, followed by the Greens at 14.5%, the FDP at 12% and the AfD at 10%.
+A Forschungsgruppe Wahlen exit poll for CNN affiliate n-tv suggested the SPD had 26% of the vote, with the center-right Christian Democratic Union of outgoing Chancellor Angela Merkel on 24%, followed by the Greens at 14.5%, the FDP at 12% and the AfD at 10%.

-The leader of the SPD, Olaf Scholz, has been seen as one of the leading candidates for the role, as has the CDU’s Armin Laschet.
+Robin Fugmann, 20, an ardent Scholz supporter, told CNN he was delighted by the results so far.

+“It is really an amazing result, people believe in Olaf Scholz, people believe that Armin Laschet really cannot lead this country,” he said.
+“So we really have the mandate to lead a new government — I hope we will do so.
+And first of all we are going to celebrate because this is a really amazing result.”

-The reaction at the CDU headquarters as the initial exit polls emerged was one of disappointment, however, with the numbers suggesting it could be looking at the worst result in the party’s history.
+By contrast, the mood at CDU headquarters was downcast as the initial exit polls emerged, suggesting the CDU could be looking at the worst result in its history.

+The party “cannot be content with this result,” CDU leader Armin Laschet told supporters, while noting that the result remained unclear.

+“We can foresee that there could be a government with three parties,” he said, as he said the party would “do everything to try to build a coalition.”

 “This is a result with bitter losses — there’s no way to sugarcoat it,” said CDU secretary-general Paul Zemiak.
 “This result really hurts.”